-The Institute currently leases office space and office equipment under operating leases expiring at various dates through 2019.
+The Institute currently leases office space under operating leases expiring at various dates through 2019.
 The headquarters office space lease contains escalation provisions requiring scheduled increases of 2.5% annually, plus operating expense escalations as estimated by property management.
 The lease includes provisions which allow the minimum rental payments to be adjusted annually for increases in operating expenses and real estate taxes attributed to the leased property.
 In accordance with authoritative guidance issued by the FASB, the Institute is recognizing the total cost of its office leases ratably over the respective lease periods.
-The difference between rent paid and rent expense is reflected as deferred rent and is being recorded on a straight-line basis over the terms of the office space lease.
+The difference between rent paid and rent expense is reflected as deferred rent and is being recorded on a straight-line basis over the term of the office space lease.
 The deferred rent liability in the accompanying statements of financial position represents the difference between annual cash payments for rent and the annual recorded expense based on recording rent on a straight-line basis over the life of the lease.
-Total rent expense, net of sublease income, under operating leases was \$7,273,488 and \$6,995,247 for the years ended December 31, 2015 and 2014, respectively.
+Total rent expense, net of sublease income, under operating leases was \$7,603,754 and \$7,273,488 for the years ended December 31, 2016 and 2015, respectively.

-As of December 31, 2015, approximate future minimum rental payments due under the operating leases for the office facilities are as follows:
+As of December 31, 2016, approximate future minimum rental payments due under the current operating leases for the office facilities are as follows:

-Year Ending December 31,
+Years Ending December 31,

-2016 2017 2018 2019 \$ 7,057,000 7,233,000 7,414,000 2,492,000
+2017 2018 2019 \$ 7,233,000 7,414,000 2,492,000

-\$ 24,196,000
+\$ 17,139,000